A Local's Favourite Caves in Iceland

 On the same day that we visited the Caves at Hella, we visited the largest man-made cave yet discovered in Iceland - the Hellnahellir cave - the Cave of Caves in Landsveit in South Iceland.

 The long man-made cave consists of 3 caves.
-These caves are believed to date back to before the settlement of Iceland like the Caves of Hella.
+These caves are believed to date back to before Iceland was settled, like the Caves of Hella.

 A Local's Favourite Caves in IcelandThere are many engravings on the walls of Hellnahellir cave

-We booked a guided tour of the cave by the farmers at Hellar and were guided through the long caves.
-On the cave walls, there is a myriad of engravings.
+We booked a guided tour of the caves with the farmers at Hellar and were led through the long caves.
+On the cave walls, there are myriad engravings.

-Here you will find crosses in abundance along with many other symbols and engravings like at the Caves of Hella.
+Here you will find crosses in abundance, along with many other symbols and engravings, like in the Caves of Hella.

-I have written a more detailed travel-blog about these caves with a lot more photos and information: A Visit to Hellnahellir Cave - the longest man-made Cave in Iceland
+I have written a more detailed travel blog about these caves with many more photos and information, including folklore associated with this cave: A Visit to Hellnahellir Cave - the longest man-made Cave in Iceland.

 Rútshellir caveRútshellir cave South-Iceland

-You can find out in my travel-blog why it was believed that this big tuff pillar of rock was a heathen temple in Viking times.
+You can find out in my travel blog why it was believed that this big tough pillar of rock was a heathen temple in Viking times.

 Regína inside Rútshellir cave South-Iceland

-In Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason, which I often refer to in my travel-blog, I found an account of Rútur, who lived in the cave and was killed there in his stone bed by his enemies.
+In Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason, which I often refer to in my travel blog, I found an account of Rútur, who lived in the cave and was killed there in his stone bed by his enemies.

 Steinahellir cave

-Steinahellir cave was the site of the parliamentary assembly for the locals Eyfellingar for more than 80 years and has been preserved since 1975.
+Steinahellir cave was the site of the local Eyfellingar's parliamentary assembly for more than 80 years and has been preserved since 1975.

-A wooden panel was added to the mouth of the cave to preserve it, but some visitors don't realize that it is a preserved historical cave.
+A wooden panel was added to the mouth of the cave to preserve it, but some visitors don't realise it is a preserved historical site.

 I once met two young guys on bikes in the cave.
-They were lighting their camping gas stove inside the cave, happy to have found a shelter.
+They were lighting their camping gas stove inside the cave, happy to have found a place to shelter.

 A Local's Favourite Caves in IcelandThe enchanted fern in Steinahellir cave